gvwilson/sensibleadventures/maddy-roo/old.md

 Sometimes you have choices.
-Other times it feels like you have no more choice about what you do next than a rock has about whether or not to fall when it's been thrown.
+Other times it feels like you have no more choice about what you do next than a rock has about whether or not to pay attention to gravity.
 Maddy hugged Gumption,
-a real strong hug that she hoped said all the things she hadn't found the courage to say for the past few weeks every time they'd been alone together.
+a real strong hug that she hoped said all the things she hadn't found the courage to say for the past few weeks. every time they'd been alone together.
 "Go tell my mama," she said in his ear.
 "And you tell her I'm coming back, all right?